-Are you about to embark on a first trip to Paris?
+Are you about to embark on your first trip to Paris?
 Lucky you.
 Before you head off, you'll likely need help deciding how to get there, learning about ground transport options from the airport, using public transportation in the city of light, and choosing the right bus or boat tours.
-Welcome to your go-to guide to getting there-- and getting around, stress-free, once you're there.
-Both sides of the coin are equally important, after all!
+Welcome to your go-to guide to getting there and getting around, stress-free, once you're there.

-Finding the right travel package can be stressful and overwhelming, but luckily we've got you cover.
-Use this step-by-step primer to learn about all your options for travel, get acquainted with Paris airports and train stations, and book flights, train or Eurostar tickets to the French capital online.
-We give you plenty of advice on when to book, meanwhile, in this guide to the best times to visit Paris.
+Finding the right travel package can be stressful and overwhelming.
+Use a step-by-step primer to learn about all your options for travel, get acquainted with Paris airports and train stations, and book flights, train, or Eurostar tickets to the French capital online.
+You can also research advice on when to book in the guide to the best times to visit Paris.

 Many of Paris' most historical sites of note are situated along the Seine River-- making a boat tour a memorable way to get acquainted with the city.
 It's an especially romantic way to spend a day or evening with someone special, and is also pretty well-suited for families, especially at the end of a long day when the kids (and parents) are tired and just want to sit back and enjoy the sights without too much effort.

 Since 2007, you can rent a bike at some 1,800 self-service stations around Paris with a swipe of your credit card, and return it to any of the stations when you're done.
-Bike lovers, learn more about how to use the Velib' scheme.
-We also give advice on bike safety and caution against inexperienced cyclists using the bikes on busier streets-- read more about why the Velib' bikes aren't for everyone, and guided bike tours might just be a better option.
+Follow rules on bike safety and use caution on busier streets.